SAFEs vs SAFE Notes

 Pro-rata also means participation rights.
 And with this, an investor can invest additional funds to maintain their ownership percentage during the equity financings after the financing round where the SAFE was converted to equity.
 By exercising the pro-rata rights, the investor pays the new price of the round rather than the price they paid when the SAFE initially converted.

-With the terms for SAFE notes clear, let us now talk about the kinds of notes that are there based on these terms.
+With the terms for SAFEs clear, let us now talk about the kinds of agreements that are there based on these terms.
 Since there are only two negotiating points of SAFEs, there are just a few types.
 These include:

-- cap, no discount – The SAFE notes have only a valuation cap and no discount.
+- cap, no discount – The SAFEs have only a valuation cap and no discount.

-- no cap, discount – The SAFE notes do not have a cap, but have a discount on the future price of the share when the note converts.
+- no cap, discount – The SAFEs do not have a cap, but have a discount on the future price of the share when the agreement converts.

-- cap and discount – There are SAFE notes where they have both a valuation cap and a discount.
+- cap and discount – There are SAFEs where they have both a valuation cap and a discount.

-From the above you now know what a SAFE note is and all the terms of a SAFE note.
-With this said, let us now understand how SAFE notes work.
-SAFE notes permit an investor to issue shares in a future priced round.
+From the above you now know what a SAFE is and all the terms of a SAFE.
+With this said, let us now understand how SAFEs work.
+SAFEs permit an investor to issue shares in a future priced round.
 This means that there is no specific share price determined at the time the funding is raised.
-So, with this, the investor would be able to convert the amount invested into equity through the SAFE note once a pre-agreed trigger event occurs.
+So, with this, the investor would be able to convert the amount invested into equity through the SAFE once a pre-agreed trigger event occurs.

 This pre-agreed trigger event is normally the next priced equity round by the company, ie. the next funding round.
 The advantage of this is that you can defer the valuation of your company to a later date.
 The number of shares that the investor receives would be based on the amount they paid upfront and the share price of the priced equity round or liquidation event.

 But what if the company fails?